Byline Bancorp (BY)

 A common mistake we notice when investors are deciding whether to buy a stock or not is that they simply look at the latest earnings results.
 Business quality and valuation matter more, so we urge you to understand these dynamics as well.

-Byline Bancorp doesn’t top our investment wishlist, but we understand that it’s not a bad business.
-Although its revenue growth was mediocre over the last five years and analysts expect growth to slow over the next 12 months, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
-Tread carefully with this one, however, as its projected EPS for the next year is lacking.
+Byline Bancorp’s business quality ultimately falls short of our standards.
+Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its estimated net interest income for the next 12 months are weak.
+And while the company’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.

-Byline Bancorp’s P/B ratio based on the next 12 months is 1.1x.
-This valuation multiple is fair, but we don’t have much faith in the company.
+Byline Bancorp’s P/B ratio based on the next 12 months is 1x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
 We're fairly confident there are better investments elsewhere.